snazy2000/SnipeitPS/docs/Set-SnipeItAccessory.md

 ```

 ### -url
-URL of Snipeit system, can be set using Set-Info command
+URL of Snipeit system, can be set using Set-SnipeItInfoeItInfo command

 ```yaml
 Type: String